-Hadi is a physician-scientist and a Teaching Fellow in Patient Safety and Health Policy at the Institute of Global Health Innovation of Imperial College London.
+Hadi is an NIHR Academic Clinical Fellow in Trauma and Orthopaedics at the MSk Lab and a Senior Teaching Fellow in Patient Safety and Health Policy at the Institute of Global Health Innovation of Imperial College London.
+He is a Senior Fellow of the Higher Education Academy and a Visiting Senior Fellow at the London School of Economics Data Science Institute.
 Hadi is the recipient of the prestigious Imperial College President's PhD Scholarship award and he undertakes his doctoral studies at the MSk Lab and the Biomechanics Research Group with Professor Justin Cobb and Professor Jonathan Jeffers.
-He is also a visiting scholar at Massachusetts Institute of Technology under the mentorship of Dr. Leo Anthony Celi, and a participant at Harvard Medical School's Safety, Quality, Informatics and Leadership programme.
+He is also an alumnus of Harvard Medical School's Safety, Quality, Informatics, and Leadership programme.

 Hadi has been awarded several awards from various bodies, including: